|The River Raisin|

-But is religious faith really that toxic?
+But is religious faith toxic?
 The answer is: No, according to University of Virginia's W. Bradford Wilcox, director of UVA's National Marriage Project.
 In fact, religious faith is actually good for families.
 (See The Washington Post, "The latest social science is Wrong.
 Religion is good for families and kids.")

 Bradford's findings include: